Laboratory 6

 • Run linters like ruff check for Python or CSA for C++.

-• Make the job fail if the code is not formatted properly, if you use an tools like ruff format (Python), clang-format (C++), etc.
+• Make the job fail if the code is not formatted properly, if you use tools like ruff format (Python), clang-format (C++), etc.

 • Publish your User’s manual (including docstrings!) using sites like ReadTheDocs, Sphinx, MkDocs, Jupyter Book, etc.